dankamongmen/notcurses/USAGE.md

 * [C++](#c++)

 A full API reference [is available](https://nick-black.com/notcurses/).
-Manual pages ought have been installed along with notcurses.
+Manual pages ought have been installed along with Notcurses.
 This document is a secondary reference, and should not be considered authoritative.
 For a more unified commentary, consider the [paperback](https://www.amazon.com/dp/B086PNVNC9) (also available as a free PDF from https://nick-black.com).